 Rob joined us in 2002, bringing his broad knowledge of design, construction and the built environment to our transport and urban design projects.
 He became a director in 2008 and in 2015 was awarded the RIBA London Project Architect of the Year title for his work on the Paddington Integrated Project.

 Our work over the last 30 years, for clients such as Crossrail, HS2, London Underground and Docklands Light Railway has gained us worldwide recognition.
-It has led to projects in Australia, Dubai, India, Malaysia and China, and the recent establishment of offices in Sydney and Melbourne.
+It has led to projects in Australia, Dubai, India, Malaysia and China, and the recent establishment of offices in Sydney, Melbourne and Toronto.

 Our work and interests have always extended beyond infrastructure covering regeneration and place making and includes many residential and mixed use clients.